IDidGetTTForMyBirthday/IDidGetTTForMyBirthday.github.io/index.md

 ## IDidGetTTForMyBirthday

+Hi I'm IDidGetTTForMyBirthday aka DerJuliusCaesar and one of the lucky ones who got in the first alpha wave of Techtonica.
+At the moment im working on mods for Techtonica and currently I'm th only one duing this.

+This page is mainly for listing the mods that i created.
+The design is temporary.

 You can use the [editor on GitHub](https://github.com/IDidGetTTForMyBirthday/IDidGetTTForMyBirthday.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.